Indre-V/animation-quiz/README.md

 ## To deploy the project

-Bee-Aware was deployed early in the process to GitHub pages via the following steps:
+The Ultimate Animation Quiz was deployed early in the process to GitHub pages via the following steps:

 - Navigate to the repository on GitHub and click on **Settings**.